nyctef/firehose/README.md

   - use http://www.lfd.uci.edu/~gohlke/pythonlibs/ for psycopg2/gevent on windows
 - see `config.py` for config details
   - either create environment variables or write to `config_local.py`
+  - make sure to set a SECRET_KEY for flask to use
 - `. activate.sh` to activate
 - `./tests.sh` to run tests